Lem

 To evaluate the last s-expression, use C-x C-e.
 Lem prints the result in an overlay.

-The overlays go away when you edit their preceding definition or when you call M-x lisp-eval-clear.
+The overlays go away when you edit their preceding definition or when you call M-x lisp-eval-clear, which is also accessible in the context menu with M-h, and by choosing “Clear eval results”.

 You can evaluate the last expression and print its result into the buffer, under the cursor.
 Use lisp-eval-last-expression-and-insert.